Lessons from COVID-19: Advancing Development of Universal Influenza Vaccines

 In our latest white paper, we examine the results of information-gathering activities aimed at harnessing COVID-era insights to inform and inspire the next-generation influenza vaccine development.
 To assess the changing R&D landscape, we conducted video interviews, a broad stakeholder survey, and a scientific literature and policy review, gathering perspectives from professionals and thought leaders in the life sciences, vaccinology, pandemic preparedness, vaccine regulation, policy and funding.
 Combined, they provide a timely review of this crucial period in vaccine innovation, and its implications for preventing future pandemics.

 The vaccine R&D ecosystem after COVID-19

-Findings from the white paper were shared in the European Scientific Working group on Influenza’s virtual conference.
-Learn more from the lecture and Q&A session presented by Marissa Malchione on December 6, 2020.
+Marissa Malchione, Influenzer Intiaitieve senior associate, presents findings from the white paper at the European Scientific Working Group on Influenza’s virtual conference on December 6, 2020.

 Episode 4: Applying Lessons Learned from COVID-19 to Prevent Influenza Pandemics

 Alan Bernstein, Julie Gerberding, Edward Holmes, Mike Osterholm, Lynda Stuart, and Holden Thorp consider what COVID-19 can teach us about pandemic preparedness, vaccine development, and public health policy.